mvesterli/amethyst-editor/README.md

   to cause a hang or an error in the editor from game code.
 * Visual customizations through custom CSS themes.
 * Extensions/plugins written in JavaScript or Rust (via WebAssembly).
+* Embed Amethyst directly in the editor in order to preview assets.

 ## Status